-The node is composed of a stack of independently-operated submodules, one per each wavelength.
+The node is composed of a stack of submodules, one per each wavelength.
 The wavelengths from the input fibers are spatially demultiplexed and sent to the appropriate submodule for add/drop operations and switching.
 Cells from the submodules are finally re-multiplexed onto the output fibers.
-Fig. 1a shows a hybrid structure that employs two electronic buffers with sufficient capacity.
+Fig. 1 shows a hybrid structure that employs two electronic buffers with sufficient capacity.
 The header recognition block taps power off to electronically read the cell header and make routing/control decisions.
 Each submodule is equipped with one transmitter (TX) and two receivers (RX).
 Cells transparently flow through the node and are stored only in case of conflict.
 This avoids both deflection and repetitive optical/electronic conversion (as in conventional S&F).
-Stored cells are transmitted using a first-in-first-out (FIFO) scheme.
+Stored cells are transmitted assuming a first-in-first-out (FIFO) scheme.
 Buffered cells are regenerated by the intermediate nodes.
-The logical structure of the node is shown in Fig. 1b.
-The logical flow of node operations is absorption, buffering/injection, and routing.